folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Cancellation restriction.** If there is a cancellation restriction on the item, select the **Cancellation restriction** checkbox.
 *   **Rush.** If the item needs rush processing, select the **Rush** checkbox.
 *   **Collection.** If the item is part of a collection, select the **Collection** checkbox.
-*   **Manually add pieces for receiving.** If you want to manually add pieces for receiving, select the **Manually add pieces for receiving** checkbox.
-When this checkbox is selected, the system doesn’t automatically create receiving records for the material in the Receiving app.
-If selected, you need to create the pieces manually in the Receiving app.
-*   **Cancellation description.** A note about the cancellation.
+*   **Receiving workflow.** Select a value from the drop down list to manage behavior in the Receiving app.
+Select **Synchronized order and receipt quantity** to keep the order quantity and the number of pieces to be received in sync.
+When the order is opened, the system will generate Receiving app pieces based on the quantity value on the purchase order line.
+Updating the quantity on the order will update the number of pieces to be received and updates in the Receiving app will update the order.
+Select **Independent order and receipt quantity** if you need to create an unpredictable quantity of Receiving pieces, such as for an ongoing order.
+Note: In prior system releases, this field was a checkbox named “Manually add pieces for recieving.”*   **Cancellation description.** A note about the cancellation.
 *   **Line description.** A description of the purchase order line.
 *   **Tags.** Select or enter any tags you want to assign to the order line in the box.